heavysixer/d4/README.md

 * X Axis
 * Y Axis

+#### Contributing

+If you make improvements to d4, please share with others.

+Fork the project on GitHub.

+Make your feature addition or bug fix.

+Commit with Git.

+Send @heavysixer a pull request.

 #### Inspiration
 Where possible d4 follows existing d3 community best-practices.
 The inspiration of D4's modular and declarative structure came from
 [Mike Bostock's](http://bost.ocks.org/mike/chart/) article on writing reusable